ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Security considerations are inherited from the ACE framework for Authentication and Authorization {{RFC9200}}, and from the specific transport profile of ACE used between the Administrator and the Group Manager, such as {{RFC9202}} and {{RFC9203}}.

-The same security considerations from {{I-D.ietf-ace-key-groupcomm}} and {{I-D.ietf-ace-key-groupcomm-oscore}} also apply, with particular reference to the process of rekeying OSCORE groups.
+The same security considerations from {{RFC9594}} and {{I-D.ietf-ace-key-groupcomm-oscore}} also apply, with particular reference to the process of rekeying OSCORE groups.

 Further security considerations are compiled below.